kayjeee/Portfolio-project/README.md

 > I Give credit to Micro Verse for inspiring this project

-I would like to thank my partner in microverse for helping out in completing this master piece
+I would like to thank my partnerS in microverse for helping out in completing this master piece

 <p align="right">(<a href="#readme-top">back to top</a>)</p>